 Written by Ciaran Coyle

 Whilst the scheme has played a major role in helping a large proportion of smaller business stay afloat during these unprecedented times, not everyone has had the same luck.
-Within the hospitality sector alone, 1,917 restaurants have closed since the start of the Pandemic along with 535 Pubs which serve food
+According to the BBC, Within the hospitality sector alone, 1,917 restaurants have closed since the start of the Pandemic along with 535 Pubs which serve food.

 Simon Garrett, a business manager for a Cambridgeshire based building maintenance company, said in his opinion the government couldn’t have done any more to support businesses during this time.